Course

 Course 7.5 credits • LINN21

 The course deals with either a language, a family of languages, or a linguistic area, which is structurally different from prototypical European languages.
 The focus is not to gain practical training in a specific language.
 Rather, the course focuses on knowledge of typological structures that are different from languages that most students are used to.
 Moreover, the course deals with how linguistic patterns can be impacted by linguistic contact.
-In the fall semester of 2022, the course will deal with language families in South and Mesoamerica.
+In the spring semester of 2026, the course will focus on the Austronesian language family.

 Study period: